Chamorro people: Diaspora in the United States

-In 1950, the population of Guam gained the full American citizenship, which favoured Guamanian migration to the US.
-So, the first major Guamanian migration emerged and more of 160 Guamanians emigrated to the US in the '50s.
+In 1950, the population of Guam gained the full American citizenship, which favored Guamanian migration to the US.
+The first major Guamanian migration emerged and more than 160 Guamanians emigrated to the US in the 1950s.
 Many of them moved to California.
 In 1952, Guamanian immigrants founded their first organization in US, the Guam Territorial Society (later renamed as the Guam Society of America), in Washington, D.C., where many worked for the Department of Defense and developing military operations.

-In the 1960s, hundreds of Guamanians migrated to the United States, when the largest numbers emigrated to this country.
+In the 1960s, hundreds of Guamanians migrated to the United States.
 Most of them were fleeing the Korean War and Typhoon Karen.

-In the '70s, another wave of Guamanians arrived in the US.
+In the 1970s, another wave of Guamanians arrived in the US.
 In 1986, the US acquired the Northern Mariana Islands, which favoured migration from islands to the US.

-As of 2020, Pierce County, Washington, has the largest Chamorro population with 4,931 persons or 0.62% of the total population.
+San Diego County, California, has the largest Chamorro population with 9,391 persons or 0.24% of the total population.